mobinic1101/TypeRight/README.md

 ## 🤝 Contributing

-TypeRight is still in its early stages and welcomes contributions!
-Here's how you can help:
+TypeRight is still in its early stages and welcomes contributions.

-- Report bugs and suggest features
-- Submit pull requests
-- Improve documentation
-- Share your feedback

-## ✨ Acknowledgments

-- Thanks to all contributors who help make TypeRight better
-- Special thanks to the Python community for amazing libraries
-- And to all the typos that inspired this project!

 ---

 *Remember: TypeRight is here to make your typing Wright... er, right! 😉*

-**Made with ❤️ by [Mobin Karimi (me)]**